-- D. Family Information: The most common way to obtain status in the United States is through a family member, so it is important to get any information about your family members' status to see if they can petition for you. - Bring information about any family members born in the United States-like parents, children, or spouses. - For family members who recently got their green card or naturalized, bring information about how they were eligible to do so. - If you are married, bring information about the status of your spouse. - If you have children who were born in the United States, bring information about their ages and if they are in the United States now. - E. Employment Information: Have you been working in the United States?
+- Bring information about any family members born in the United States-like parents, children, or spouses. - For family members who recently got their green card or naturalized, bring information about how they were eligible to do so. - If you have children who were born in the United States, bring information about their ages and if they are in the United States now. - E. Employment Information: Have you been working in the United States?
 If so, collect information about your employment and documents that illustrate how long you have been employed.
 This might help you show how long you have been in the United States and possibly explore if an employer could help petition for you. - F. Contact with Law Enforcement: It is vital to inform a legal representative of any contact you have had with law enforcement (this includes police, sheriffs, immigration authorities, and/or security guards) whether it was because you were arrested or because you were the victim of a crime.
 Tell your legal representative if you have any criminal arrests and/or if you have called the police at any moment because you were harmed by someone or felt unsafe and had to call the police.